How to negotiate a logistics services contract

 The contract term is the duration of the logistics contract.
 The termination clause outlines the reasons or events during the contract period that would justify an early termination of the contract by the shipper.

-Why this matters: For obvious reasons, logistics service providers benefit by maximizing the duration of logistics contracts.
+Why this matters: For obvious reasons, logistics service providers benefit by maximising the duration of logistics contracts.
 The length depends on the effort and other investments involved in starting up and implementing the contract.
 For shippers, shorter contract durations enable more frequent re-negotiation of contract terms with the aim of reducing tariffs.
 Common negotiation points include the exact date that the contract is started, the period during which a prolonged contract needs to be agreed, and the notice period and prolongation period.
 Termination clauses are often points of contention because shippers regard them as an ‘escape route’ in case of severe problems.
 For logistics service providers, termination of contracts means large financial losses, because investments in setting up the operations cannot be recuperated.

 What to consider while negotiating: Always agree on a contract term and/or a term of notice for cancellation.
 Stipulate clear and unambiguous termination clauses, a termination date and a notice term.
 If there is no such agreement, a reasonable term of notice would have to be established by court.
 The court’s interpretation of ‘reasonable’ does not always match the views of either party.
 When choosing the term of the contract, pay attention to whether the contract stipulates minimum order quantities (guaranteed volumes) and exclusivity.
-If so, the shipper must be sure that it can fulfill both these clauses for the entire contract term.
+If so, the shipper must be sure that it can fulfil both these clauses for the entire contract term.
 Even if no guarantees on volumes are included in the contract, the carrier will still in many cases be entitled to a certain volume that was generated in the preceding period under the contract terms.
 In other words, even if no minimum order quantity was agreed to, the logistics service provider will often still be able to demand at least a ‘sustained’ order quantity.

 Although contracts often cover both topics in the same clauses, bear in mind that there is an important difference between expiration of a contract and cancellation during the contract term.
 The latter typically follows grave shortcomings on the part of the logistics service provider.
 State in advance in the contract which shortcomings qualify as ‘grave’ and thus as grounds for cancellation.
 This is especially important in combination with exclusivity.